Forest Hills, Tennessee: History

 Nashville was settled by Anglo-Europeans in 1780, and over the next two decades settlers staked claims on what was originally land cultivated and hunted by Native Americans.
 Several land grants were awarded to Revolutionary War veterans.
 The recipients of these grants seldom settled the land themselves, but either sold them to individuals or passed them along to their children or other relatives.
 In the Forest Hills area, William Nash received a 640 acre grant along what is now Granny White Pike south of Tyne Boulevard.
 Nash opted to sell off parcels of his land, including a 160 acre tract to Henry Compton in the early 19th century.
 Much of the land west of Hillsboro Road was part of a grant awarded to James Robertson.

 A Revolutionary War veteran named McCrory chose to give his land grant to his son Thomas, who came to the area in 1790.
 The younger McCrory went on to acquire some 3700 acre in Davidson and Williamson counties, including land along what is now Old Hickory Boulevard.
 McCrory built a two-story log dwelling on this property in 1798.
 The property was purchased by William B. Carpenter in 1837, and his daughter and son-in-law Mary E. and George Mayfield inherited the house in 1869.
 It remained in the Mayfield family until 1939.
 This is the oldest building remaining in Forest Hills, and it was listed on the National Register of Historic Places in 1982.

 As Nashville assumed prominence on the western frontier, a road known as the Natchez Trace was created to provide an overland route for settlers returning from New Orleans.
 Many settlers in the Ohio and Cumberland River valleys floated on rafts down the Mississippi River to New Orleans to sell their goods.
-Prior to the invention of the steamboat, western settlers had no choice but to walk home through the wilderness to reach home.
-In order to provide an improved road, the Natchez Trace was constructed from Nashville to Natchez, Mississippi.
+Prior to the invention of the steamboat, western settlers had no choice but to walk home through the wilderness.
+To provide an improved route, the Natchez Trace was constructed from Nashville to Natchez, Mississippi.